-- E11 Grants to voluntary bodies and community organisations must be effectively managed, in a similar way to partnerships and procurements. - E12 Decisions to approve assistance to an outside body by grant must follow the agreed procedures and scheme of delegations: - i) The receiving body has been properly identified, has suitable lead parties, a defined work area or purpose, and suitable trust documents or constitution; - ii) Any conflicts of interest have been declared and properly managed; - iii) Any risks to such agreements and to the Council's interests are being adequately and appropriately managed; - iv) The assistance contributes to the delivery of the Council's services or to the achievement of the Council's corporate objectives; - v) The extent and purpose of the assistance have been properly identified; - vi) Arrangements for the repayment of any loan have been made; - vii) Arrangements to gain repayment or recovery for the value of the assistance are in place in the event of default by the recipient; - viii) Any specific conditions relating to the assistance have been identified; - ix) Monitoring arrangements have been put in place, linked to stage payments, to ensure the assistance is used for the purpose approved; - x) the recipient will provide evidence to the Council demonstrating proper accounting for, and use of, the assistance, including, access to the accounts of the body for the
+- E11 Grants to voluntary bodies and community organisations must be effectively managed, in a similar way to partnerships and procurements. - E12 Decisions to approve assistance to an outside body by grant must follow the agreed procedures and Scheme of Delegations:- - i) the receiving body has been properly identified, has suitable lead parties, a defined work area or purpose, and suitable trust documents or Constitution; - ii) ii) any conflicts of interest have been declared and properly managed; - iii) any risks to such agreements and to the Council's interests are being adequately and appropriately managed; - iv) the assistance contributes to the delivery of the Council's services or to the achievement of the Council's corporate objectives; - v) the extent and purpose of the assistance have been properly identified;

-- CFO, or designated representative, and to supporting information, documents and evidence: - xi) A legally binding agreement is in place between the Council and the body covering the above conditions relating to the use of grant or other assistance; - xii) full records will be maintained of all grants and related applications for assistance, which should identify which staff are involved in the processing of applications and grants, and record the date of approval of any grant or other assistance, and by whom, and any other relevant transaction information; - xii) Members will approve all grants and assistance to external bodies in accordance with the agreed grants programme guidance;

-E13 The Responsibilities of the CFO are:

-- To advise on effective controls; - To advise on any funding implications of grants or assistance; - To ensure the accounting arrangements are satisfactory;.
+- vi) arrangements for the repayment of any loan have been made: - vii) arrangements to gain repayment or recovery for the value of the assistance are in place in the event of default by the recipient; - viii) any specific conditions relating to the assistance have been identified: - ix) monitoring arrangements have been put in place, linked to stage payments, to ensure the assistance is used for the purpose approved; - x) the recipient will provide evidence to the Council demonstrating proper accounting for, and use of, the assistance, including, access to the accounts of the body for the CFO, or designated representative, and to supporting information, documents and evidence; - xi) a legally binding agreement is in place between the Council and the body covering the above conditions relating to the use of grant or other assistance; - xii) full records will be maintained of all grants and related applications for assistance, that should identify which staff are involved in the processing of applications and grants, record the date of approval of any grant or other assistance, by whom, and any other relevant transaction information; - xiii)Members will approve all grants and assistance to external bodies in accordance with the agreed grants programme guidance; - E13 The Responsibilities of the CFO are: - to advise on effective controls; - to advise on any funding implications of grants or assistance; - to ensure the accounting arrangements are satisfactory;

-E14 The responsibilities of Directors are:

-- To ensure that the key controls set out above are implemented in respect of all grants made and assistance provided; - To undertake any research, e.g. by making enquiries of the Charity Commissioners, into the financial standing of proposed grant receiving bodies; - To ensure the use of any corporate standard agreements drawn up by the CFO (as updated from time to time), with any specific conditions incorporated therein.
+- E14 The responsibilities of Directors are: - to ensure that the key controls set out above are implemented in respect of all grants made and assistance provided; - to undertake any research, e.g. by making enquiries of the Charity Commissioners, into the financial standing of proposed grant receiving bodies; - to ensure the use of any corporate standard agreements drawn up by the CFO (as updated from time to time), with any specific conditions incorporated therein.